 To plan your football weekend in Athens, check out our Football Guide with last-minute hotel room availability, where to park & tailgate, and plenty of other things to do while you are in Athens.

-This post, originally published in 2015, has been updated and re-published by Isabella Hernandez in 2023.
+This post, originally published in 2015, has been updated and re-published by Shannon Dominy in 2024.